By Mayo Clinic Staff

 - Emotional stress.
 Stress can interfere with certain hormones needed to produce sperm.
 Severe or prolonged emotional stress, including problems with fertility, can affect your sperm count.

-A number of risk factors are linked to male infertility.
-They include:
+Risk factors linked to male infertility include:

 - Smoking tobacco